blackboxnlp/blackboxnlp.github.io/index.md

 # BlackboxNLP 2024
-The seventh edition of BlackboxNLP will be co-located with EMNLP, in Miami on November 15 or 16 2024.
+The seventh edition of BlackboxNLP will be co-located with EMNLP, in Miami on November 15, 2024.

 ## News
 <!---